How To Succeed with Preschool Online Learning (Part 1)

 1. Familiarize yourself with the technology

 If you’re already keeping up with the latest technology, that’s great!
-However, if not, it would be very good to familiarize yourself with the technology involved, particularly videoconferencing.
-You’ll need a device with a camera – such as a tablet, laptop, or computer with a webcam.
-These should be in working order.
+If you’re not, it would be very good to familiarize yourself with the technology involved in online preschool, particularly videoconferencing.
+You’ll need a device with a camera — such as a tablet, laptop, or computer with a webcam — which should be in working order.

-Also, software will be involved.
-This is typically a program such as Skype, Google meet or Zoom, although each online preschool may have different software requirements.
-Try out the software beforehand, so you won’t have any technical problems when it’s time for school to start.
+Also, software will be involved in your little one’s virtual early childhood education.
+This is typically a videoconferencing program such as Skype, Google Meet, or Zoom, although each online preschool may have different software requirements.
+Try out the software beforehand, so you won’t have any technical problems when it’s time for your school to start.

 2. Have all the necessary equipment ready to go